The problem

 We start at a value with the negative number

-.
+-2and if we sum it with the next value of1, we will receive a negative value of-1.
 So we can conclude that we can basically ignore the negative prefix value because it is not going to help us find the result, so we are not going to consider it. -

 Next, we move to the value of

-value, so this means that we can skip those values and move to the next. -
+1and try to find the max subarray with the value of-3, but we can see that when we sum them we receive a negative-2value, so this means that we can skip those values and move to the next. -

 Now, we move to the value of

-.
+4and sum it with the negative value of-1, that will result in3.
 After that, we continue without skipping because our sum resulted in a positive value. -

 Next, we use our current sum and add the positive value of

-to it, so the result will be5
+2to it, so the result will be5. -

 Next, we add